The Farmers Market Dog Food Review: Tested & Evaluated 2023

 This brand is also frequently on sale, so it’s even easier to save some extra cash when stocking up on dog food.

 While it is relatively affordable, it isn’t available in big bags.
-This can be a problem if you’re feeding one or more large or giant dogs, because 13 kgs of kibble won’t get you through the month!
+This can be a problem if you’re feeding one or more large or giant dogs, because we learnt from experience that 13 kgs of kibble won’t get you through the month!

-Since we don’t think they offer large enough bags, we’re taking off 1 start.
+Since we don’t think they offer large enough bags, we’re taking off 1 star.
 This is otherwise a good brand if you’re limited to supermarket dog foods.

 Farmers Market Puppy Food

 Our Farmers Market pet food review wouldn’t be complete without diving deep into their puppy options.
 However, their puppy recipes are very limited.
 In fact, they only offer one kibble recipe for puppies, without special recipes or kibble sizes for small or large breeds.